allenfromu/Multi-Paxos-UDP/README.md

 node:1
 ->
 ```
+By doing above, you ask node 1 to propose value 'hello world' from node 1.
 ##Import the project to eclipse
  * Download <a href="http://www.eclipse.org" target="_blank">Eclipse</a> into your computer if you don't have it installed.
  * Add sbteclipse to your plugin definition file (or create one if doesn't exist).
 You can use either: